alexismrni/snmp_network_info/README.md

 # snmp_cisco_info Nagios Plugin
 Check to getting informations about Cisco Equipments for EyesOfNetwork.

+<font color="red"> Don't try to use the .SH file.
+Use only the .php file.

 You can get informations from a Cisco Equipment (Like Model, Version and Serial Number).
 My script always returns informations.
 Works also if the equipment is down.
 (It keeps in memory) If there are changes, my script compare before and now and returns the difference with a Warning Status Code.